noear/eggg/README.md

 ### About EggG

-Java Generic analysis is a small tool (about 30k).
-It covers types, classes, constructors, methods, fields, properties, parameters, extension propagation, and more.
-Suitable for: framework projects involving generics.
+A tool for analyzing and building Java type metadata.
+It covers details of types, classes, constructors, methods, fields, properties, parameters, generic propagation, and more.
+Suitable for: framework projects involving generics and annotations.

 ### Example 1